 The advantages to Alaska's municipalities of using the Bond Bank are several.
 Interest rates are lower because of the additional security achieved through the structure of the Bond Bank as well as the diversification of risk achieved by pooling municipal bond issues through the Bond Bank.
-The Bond Bank's general obligation program is currently rated A+ by Standard and Poor's and A1 by Moody's Investor Service (Moody's upgraded the Bond Bank in August 2005 and S&P upgraded the Bond Bank in 2008); while the revenue program is rated A by Standard and Poor's and A by Fitch Ratings.
+The Bond Bank's general obligation program is currently rated AA- by Fitch Ratings (the Fitch Rating was initiated in FY 2009) and A1 by Moody's Investor Service; while the revenue program is rated A by Standard and Poor's and A by Fitch Ratings.
 These are higher ratings than most of Alaska's municipalities can achieve independently.
 The Bond Bank, carrying the name of the State of Alaska and being a more frequent issuer, is better known than many of Alaska's smaller units of government.
 This enhances the marketability of the bonds to investors nationally.